inventree/inventree-docs/docs/start/config.md

 ### Backup File Storage

-By default, database and media backups are stored in the local directory `/home/inventree/backup`.
-This directory should be changed by specifying the `backup_dir` option in the config file based on the particular installation requirements.
+Database and media backups **require** a local directory for storage.
+This directory should specified with the `backup_dir` option in the config file based on the particular installation requirements.

 Alternatively this location can be specified with the `INVENTREE_BACKUP_DIR` environment variable.